Geology of Sierra Leone

-Stratigraphy & Geologic History
+Stratigraphy and geologic history

 Eastern Sierra Leone is predominantly ancient Archean crystalline basement rocks, more than 2.5 billion years old, belonging to the Kenema-Man shield.
 The shield region outcrops elsewhere in the wider West African region, in Guinea, Liberia and Ivory Coast.
 Within the Kenema-Man domain, supracrustal rocks form syncline greenstone belts, surrounded by granite-gneiss and granitoid autochthon areas.
 In the west of the country, greenstone belts reach up to 130 kilometers long, with thick successions up to 6.5 kilometers, metamorphosed to amphibolite grade metamorphic facies.
 The country's greenstone belts have a smaller representation of banded iron formations than in many other regions.

 Greenstone belt schists form shorter, 40 kilometer belts, in the southeast with varying degrees of metamorphism ranging from greenschist to granulite facies.
 Central Sierra Leone has Kenema Assemblage granites and acid gneiss, rocks metamorphosed to granulite grade, schist sediments and volcanic fragments.
 Geologists subdivide the Kenema Assemblage into the older Loko Group, with amphibolite, serpentinite, quartzite and banded iron formations, and the younger Kambui Supergroup, with amphibolitic and ultrabasic volcanic rocks.
 The Loko Group was deformed by the Leonean orogeny tectonothermal event, 2.96 billion years ago.
 By contrast, the younger Kambui Supergroup—and its top units of tuff, psammite, pelite and banded iron formations was deformed along an east-west axis during the Leonean orogeny.

 The subsequent Liberian orogeny, 2.75 billion years ago, deformed the rocks again, along a new north-south axis.